Gmugra/net.cactusthorn.maven/README.md

 1. ${revision} in version
    1. https://issues.apache.org/jira/browse/MNG-5576
    1. https://maven.apache.org/maven-ci-friendly.html
-   1. This is actually "continuous delivery friendly"-feature, and it also can be used to have only one place in the project which set the version for all modules/sub-modules in the project
+   1. This is actually "Maven Continuous Delivery Friendly Versions"-feature, and it also can be used to have only one place in the project which set the version for all modules/sub-modules in the project
-}
+1. Plugin deactivation
+   1. using phase "none"
+   1. example: /submodule-one/pom.xml

 ## How to
 How to run checkstyle: